nasa/cumulus/docs/operator-docs/cmr-operations.md

 ## Additional Operations

 At this time Cumulus does not, out of the box, support additional operations on CMR metadata.
-However, given the examples shown above, we recommend working with your integrators to develop additional workflows that do the actions you require.
+However, given the examples shown above, we recommend working with your integrators to develop additional workflows that perform any required operations.

 ## Bulk CMR operations